-Success tips when doing business in Kyrgyzstan
+Success tips when doing business in Kyrgyzstan in 2022

 - Hand shaking is a common greeting amongst men in Kyrgyzstan, with men shaking hands every time they meet.
 However, hand shaking is rare amongst women, with the activity considered loosely taboo;